Helix-Track/Core/Documentation/API/README.md

   }
   ```

-### Obtain the version of the HelixTrack Core API service
+### Obtain the version of the helix track Core API service

 - endpoint: `/do`
 - method: `POST`